GoogleChrome/web.dev/src/site/content/en/blog/run-on-login/index.md

 Run on login gives the user the ability to choose which applications start automatically when they first log into their computer.
-This ability has been available in many operating systems for a long time, but was reserved for platform specific applications, now it is available for installed web applications too.
+This ability has been available in many operating systems for a long time, but was reserved for platform specific applications.
+Now it is available for installed web applications too.

 ## Save users time